 The worker may alternatively have been given a letter by the Home Office or immigration authorities that shows they are granted permission to stay indefinitely in the country.
 This, again, should be accompanied by a document showing their UK national insurance number and name.

-You must ensure the documents are genuine and unchanged and that the dates permitting work in the UK are not expired.
+Whether you are checking the documentation, you must ensure the documents are genuine and unchanged and that the dates permitting work in the UK are not expired.
 You should ensure the photos and dates of birth are the same across all documents.
 If documents have different names, you should check supporting documents – i.e. marriage or divorce documentation.
 Also, check if the applicant has permission to do the work you are offering – there may be limits on the number of hours they can work.

 When you copy documents, make sure it is a photocopy that cannot be altered at a later date.
 Ensure it is legible and shows all the relevant information clearly – including expiry dates, names and endorsements.
 Copy biometric documents on both sides and for all documents record the date it was made and keep them during the employment and for at two years after their employment ceases.
 While dealing with personal documents ensure you follow data protection procedures.

 Employers face significant enforcement action, and potentially criminal sanctions, if they knowingly employ an individual who does not have the right to work.

 Non-UK residents must ensure they hold valid immigration status which allows them to work.
 This means applying to the Home Office for a visa.
 You cannot employ an individual until they have permission to work.